 Eaton Fire destroys homes of PCC students, faculty

-Share: The Eaton Fire continues to wreak havoc across Pasadena and Altadena, burning 13,690 acres with 0% containment and destroying over 4,000 structures.
-Among those affected are several members of the Pasadena City College community.
+Share: The Eaton Fire has continued to wreak havoc across Pasadena and Altadena, burning 13,690 acres with 0% containment and destroying over 4,000 structures since the fire started Tuesday.
+Among those affected are several members of the Pasadena City College (PCC) community.
 The fire, which has claimed the lives of five individuals, has forced more than 100,000 residents to evacuate, leaving many uncertain about their future.
-Students and faculty devastated Several members of the PCC community have lost their homes in the fire, including student Jose Gadea and his family of ten. …
+Students and faculty devastated Several members of the PCC community have lost their homes in the fire, including student …